spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/cms/howto-create-cms-templates.md

 CMS page template is a [Twig](https://twig.symfony.com/) file that, when applied to a Storefront page, defines its design and layout.

-To learn how the template is created, check the exemplary procedure below.
+To learn how the template is created, check the following exemplary procedure:

 1. Create the Twig template—`src/Pyz/Shared/Cms/Theme/default/templates/contact_page.twig`: